MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specifying-form-regions-in-the-windows-registry.md

  **Note** You cannot specify form regions for the root Outlook message class, **IPM**.

 You can add separate form regions as extra pages to a standard form, but you cannot replace any existing pages on the standard form and keep the form for the same Outlook message class.
-If you need to replace the default page or all pages of a standard form, you will have to derive a new message class for that form, specify a replacement form region to replace the default page or a replace-all form region to replace the entire form, and register that form region for the derived message class.
+If you need to replace the default page or all pages of a standard form, you'll have to derive a new message class for that form, specify a replacement form region to replace the default page or a replace-all form region to replace the entire form, and register that form region for the derived message class.

 For example, you can create a replacement form region that replaces the **General** page of the Contact form, and register that form region for a message class derived from **IPM.Contact**, such as **IPM.Contact.MyContact**.
 You cannot register the form region for the **IPM.Contact** message class.